 In addition, the following are some specific anti-procrastination techniques that you can use to reduce academic procrastination:

 - Set intermediate milestones and deadlines.
 For example, consider a situation where students are assigned a research project.
-Instead of having a single deadline at the end of the semester, at which point the students have to turn in the entire project, it can be beneficial to set intermediate deadlines throughout the semester, such as a point by which they have to decide on their topic, a point by which they have to create a project outline, and so on.
+Instead of having a single deadline at the end of the semester, at which point the students have to turn in the entire project, it can be beneficial to scaffold the project, by setting intermediate milestones and deadlines throughout the semester, such as a point by which they have to decide on their topic, a point by which they have to create a project outline, and so on.

 - Incentivize and reward progress.
 For example, from the instructor’s perspective, this can involve saying encouraging things to a student who previously procrastinated, but who now managed to submit multiple assignments on time.
 Similarly, from the students’ perspective, this can involve gamifying the studying process, for example by marking down streaks of days on which they successfully managed to achieve their study goals.

-- Find ways to make studying more interesting and fun.
+- Find ways to make studying more enjoyable.
 For example, an instructor can pick humorous examples to use in their homework assignments.
 Similarly, a student can decide to go somewhere pleasant to study, such as the library, and listen to energizing music while doing so.

 - Give permission to make mistakes.
 For example, an instructor can emphasize to students that it’s okay to make some mistakes, especially on initial attempts and early drafts.
 Similarly, students can emphasize the same to themselves.